litpuvn/tweet-collector/README.md

 **Tweet Object Documentation:** https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/tweet-object

 *Note: There are various kinds of coordinates. 'place', 'coordinates', 'geo'.
 Place has the capability of telling us where the tweet came from, giving us 4 sets of coordinates that represent a box however it does not neccessarly mean the tweet came from there.
-Goe is not longer be supported by Twitter.
+Geo is not longer be supported by Twitter.
 Coordinates, if not null, is the point location of where the tweet came from.
 Use coordinates, else use place.*

 ## Authors